MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/encryption-and-keys.md

 - Use a federated Azure Key Vault model to avoid transaction scale limits.

 - Azure RBAC is the recommended authorization system for the Azure Key Vault data plane.
+See [Azure role-based access control (Azure RBAC) vs. access policies (legacy)](/azure/key-vault/general/rbac-access-policy) for more information.

 - Provision Azure Key Vault with the soft delete and purge policies enabled to allow retention protection for deleted objects.